NAT

 Next the BiNAT pool must be configured to consume the entire block of public IP address, and the appropriate policies must be allowed access to the BiNAT pool.
 Network::NAT.

 The account must also be set to allow the use of BiNAT IP address.
 This is controlled by the Usage Plan the user has purchased.
 This can be set by going to Billing::Plans.
 Edit the appropriate Usage Plan and look at the Sessions section of the account.
 Here the Operator can set the number of Max dedicated IPs , in this example it is set to 1.
-By checking the Static dedicated IPs box the NAT IP or IPs are reserved and remain staic for teh lifetime of the account.
+By checking the Static dedicated IPs box the NAT IP or IPs are reserved and remain staic for the lifetime of the account.
 UPnP has also been selected in this case.

 In this example each account is assigned a BiNAT address when created, and the IP assigned will remain for the lifetime of the account.
 This is the equivalent of having a static public IP address.